 At Algonquin Kids Dentistry, we offer two methods of sedation for parents to choose between.

 - Nitrous Oxide: Also known as laughing gas this method involves a colorless, odorless gas inhaled through a nasal mask.
 This method essentially takes the edge off of the dental procedure and can actually make the experience quite pleasant.
-We will closely monitor the amount of nitrous your child receives to ensure his or her safety, as long as the child is willing to breathe in and out calmly, and within moments your child will feel relaxed.
-Then, the effects immediately subside when we remove the mask.
+We will closely monitor the amount of nitrous your child receives to ensure his or her safety, as long as the child is willing to breathe in and out calmly, and within moments your child will begin to feel relaxed.
+Then, the effects will quickly subside when we remove the mask.